primer/css/src/button-refactor/ButtonsLinksAPI.md

 | | | | |

 ## Notes
-[] Should Button have a `secondary` variant, or should it be the default with no additional class?
+[] Should Button have a `secondary` but also default variant, or should it be the default with no additional class?
 [] How granular should icon positioning be?
 - If both trailingVisual and trailingAction exist, and visualPosition is `fixed`, the trailingVisual will "lock" to the trailingAction (unless we are more granular and specify different lock scenarios as props)
 - One idea would be to always lock trailingAction (always affix it to the right of a button which will only be visible on full width) and maintain visualPosition prop _only_ for visuals
 [] Thoughts on buttons with trailingAction having less margin-right?
 [] Should we think about underlining links with this work, or is that scope creep?
 [] Button styled as link is trickiest, and we need to decide how much logic that component can have compared to Button

+- Naming of trailingAction?
+- SplitButton
+  - Could be a composition or pattern?
+  - Accessibility
+- visualPosition trailingAction always locked to the right
+- trailingAction could be closer on the right (8px on the right)
+- compact button variant?
+- Giant words?
+- Large button 44px (when it could be used)
+- requirement for invisible button with icon next to label
+- Maybe not need buttonstyledaslink
+- outline? ghost, muted, subtle